← Back to Blog

 The Corps Need Us.
 Now More Than Ever.

-Here's the thing that took me a while to fully appreciate: large organisations aren't the enemy of the entrepreneurial mindset.
-They're arguably where it's needed most, and right now, the stakes have never been higher.
+Large organisations aren't the enemy of the entrepreneurial mindset.
+They're arguably where it's needed most, and right now the stakes have never been higher.

 AI is not coming for SaaS businesses.
 It's already here.
 Across every sector, software companies that have spent decades building moats around their functionality are watching those moats fill in, as general-purpose AI tools start doing in seconds what once required a specialist platform.
 The disruption is real, it's accelerating, and no vertical is immune.